iRobotEducation/create3_docs/docs/setup/jetson.md

         }

-2. Use `jetson-containers`' script to simplify the inovocation of `docker run` command.
+2. Use `jetson-containers`' script to simplify the invocation of `docker run` command.

         git clone https://github.com/dusty-nv/jetson-containers/
         cd jetson-containers